-AWS volume snapshots, also known as EBS snapshots, are widely used to backup and restore data on Amazon EC2 as it’s quite important nowadays to stay protected, but how are these snapshots charged?
+AWS volume snapshots, also known as EBS snapshots, are widely used to backup and restore data on Amazon EC2, being how important it is nowadays to stay protected.
+But, how are these snapshots charged?
 How much does it cost me to remain protected?
 Can I somehow reduce my AWS bill by removing unused resources?
-Let’s answer all these questions one by one.
+In this article, we will answer each of these questions with insightful answers.

 How AWS volume snapshots are charged

-EBS snapshots are charged on a gigabyte-per-month basis, thus an important note here is to understand how they are generated and how much storage they really consume.
+EBS snapshots are charged on a gigabyte-per-month basis, thus an important takeaway here is to understand how they are generated, and how much storage they consume in reality.

-AWS snapshots are stored incrementally, and it means that the first snapshot of your instance is a full copy and each next snapshot is incremental, so only the changed parts (or deltas) of your EBS volume are stored.
+AWS snapshots are stored incrementally.
+This means that the first snapshot of your instance is a full copy, and each additional snapshot is incremental, so only the changed parts, or deltas, of your EBS volume are stored.

 Why companies continue to pay after deleting an instance in AWS

-The next thing to remember is that while deleting an instance in AWS, the volume of this instance is also deleted, but the snapshots remain in the cloud, thus they become orphaned and are often just lost among the others but you still have to pay for them.
+The next thing to remember is that when an instance in AWS is deleted, the volume of this instance is also deleted, but the snapshots remain in the cloud.
+Therefore, they become orphaned and are often just lost among the others.
+However, you still have to pay for them.

-As for the pricing itself, like for all other AWS services, it varies from one region to another, but the average price is about $0.05 per GB-month of data stored.
-Someone would say: ‘Hey, it’s not that much!’, and he could be right, but here our main problem comes – the more snapshots you have, the higher your bill is.
+As for all other AWS services, the pricing also varies from one region to another.
+The average price, however, is approximately $0.05 per GB-month of data stored.
+Some would say that this is not that much to pay, and he may be right, but here is where the main issue comes in – the more snapshots you have, the higher your bill becomes.

-Obviously, the optimal solution to this issue is policy availability that would describe how you store and retain unused snapshots, and scripts to find and clean them.
+Obviously, the optimal solution to this issue is to have a policy available that would describe how you store and retain unused snapshots and scripts, to then find and clean them up.

 OptScale, a FinOps and cloud cost management platform, is available on cloud marketplaces